 Haiku and Tanka Poetry

 - My collection of haiku and tanka poems Thames Way was published in 2015 by Alba Publishing.
-Haiku are three lined poems and tanka are five lined poems
+Haiku are generally three lined poems and tanka are five lined poems

 - Thames Way reflects my journey along the Thames River.
 I walked from London to the source over 180 miles.
 I wrote the haiku and tanka poems along the way